Khotta people: Culture

 The people of Khotta Muslim community usually live in groups in a neighborhood or village.
 There a few families together form 'Samaj' or 'Dash'.
 The head of the society is called 'Sardar'.
 Besides these, there are two positions in the society called 'Maral' and 'Chharidar'.
 The society or people of Dash are responsible for performing all the ceremonies related to birth, marriage and death.
 In addition, these people of Samaj also handle family and land disputes locally.

 The Khotta Muslim people are endogamous people in general but in recent times marriages happen outside their clans also.
 They have their own Lok sangeet, funeral rites, marriages etc. having traits and features peculiar to their community only.
 They have special food habits such as kadoka gillabhat, gurbhatta, chinaka gillabhat, palo etc.

 Language

 The Khotta Muslim people speak Khotta Bhasha in their homes.
-The language, which is sort of a dialect, is an admixture of Hindi, Urdu and Bengali.
+Their language variety which is sort of a mixed dialect of Hindi-Urdu and Bengali.
 But they all are bilingual and speak & learn Bengali, as Khotta Bhasha has no written form.
 At present the language has only an intra community conversational status.
 Their medium of education is now Bengali.